wincent/wincent/fig/README.md

 Beyond that, there are no dependencies outside of the [Node.js](https://nodejs.org/en/) standard library.
 I use [Prettier](https://prettier.io/) to format code, but I invoke it via `npx` which means the [yarn.lock](https://github.com/wincent/wincent/blob/master/yarn.lock) remains basically empty.
 Ansible itself is replaced by [a set of self-contained TypeScript scripts](https://github.com/wincent/wincent/tree/master/fig).
 Instead of YAML configuration files containing "declarative" configuration peppered with Jinja template snippets containing Python and filters, we just use TypeScript for everything.
 Instead of [Jinja template files](https://jinja.palletsprojects.com/), we use ERB/JSP-like templates that use embedded JavaScript when necessary.

 Because I needed a name to refer to this "set of scripts", it's called Fig (a play on "Config").

+[The "support/" directory](https://github.com/wincent/wincent/tree/master/support/typegen) contains some plain JavaScript helpers that generate TypeScript type definitions and "assert" functions based on some small [JSONSchema](https://json-schema.org/) schemas, to facilitate working with JSON files (such as the "project.json" and various "aspect.json" files) in a type-safe manner.